TOWN OF CHICOG

 Town Board Meeting

-- The Town Board Meeting was called to order by Chairman Patrick Wilcox at 7:00 pm at the Town Hall.
+1. The Town Board Meeting was called to order at 7:00 pm at the Town Hall.

-Motion made by Steve Loiselle and seconded by Sue Kowarsch to approve the Treasurer’s report.
+Motion made by Sue Kowarsch and seconded by Steve Loiselle to approve the Treasurer’s report.
 Motion passed.

 5. Chairman’s Report:

-Motion made by Steve Loiselle and seconded by sue Kowarsch to buy a plow from Naylor’s for the F450.
-Motion passed
+a.
+Motion made by Steve Loiselle and seconded by Sue Kowarsch to approve the Operator’s License for David M. Berrier.
+Motion passed.

 10. Committee Reports:

 1. We had the first bus trip yesterday; I have not heard how it went.